tdwg/bdq/tg2/_review/docs/list/bdq/index.md

 		</tr>
 		<tr>
 			<td>Comments</td>
-			<td>See also: bdq:empty.
+			<td>See also: bdq:Empty.
 In BDQ Core, bdq:NotEmpty is used to evaluate bdqffdq:InformationElements within a Test specification.
-Common string serializations of null such as '\N', 'NA', 'NaN', and NULL are treated as bdq:notEmpty.
-If '\N' is present in a dataset, Tests are expected to explicitly treat that value as bdq:notEmpty, and then try to evaluate it against whatever other criteria may apply.
+Common string serializations of null such as '\N', 'NA', 'NaN', and NULL are treated as bdq:NotEmpty.
+If '\N' is present in a dataset, Tests are expected to explicitly treat that value as bdq:NotEmpty, and then try to evaluate it against whatever other criteria may apply.
 The term bdq:NotEmpty is defined to be more broadly usable than the scope of BDQ Tests. </td>
 		</tr>
 		<tr>
 			<td>Status</td>